Fatmah-Aloudah/FeedReader/README.md

 4- Try it out.

 # Tests included in the project
-1- Tests that RSS feeds are present with names and urls and not empty.</br>
+1- Tests that RSS feeds are present with names and urls and that they are not empty.</br>
 2- Tests that Menu is (Showing / Hiding) when clicking menue icon.</br>
 3- Tests that at least one entry loads when feeds are loaded.</br>
 4- Tests when a new feed is loaded the content will change.